1 Hour + 1 Mess = 5 Crock Pot Meals!

 • My slow cooker cooks at a high temperature, so please check your food to make sure you have the proper cooking time.

-• If your slow cooker has a hard to remove layer of gunk on it, try soaking it with a half a sheet of fabric softener.
+• If your slow cooker has a hard to remove a layer of gunk on it, try soaking it with a half a sheet of fabric softener.
 It will wipe right off!

 Click here for the printable version of this meal plan.